mokuda2/486mlproject/final_report.md

 Below are the following models I used for the image classification dataset:

 * convolutional neural network: a neural network especially designed for recognizing patterns in image data.
 Hyperparameters I used include the activation function, input shape, and number of hidden layers.
 When evaluating the model on predicting from all 18 types, the testing accuracy is only .14.
 When evaluating the model on just two types, specifically Bug vs. Fire, the testing accuracy is .71.
-* feed forward neural network: a neural network that only goes forward and doesn't back propagate.
+* feed forward neural network: a neural network that is a multilayer perceptron and uses backpropagation to update its weights and errors.
 Hyperparameters I used include the activation function, input shape, and number of hidden layers.
 When evaluating the model on predicting from all 18 types, the testing accuracy is only .21.
 When evaluating the model on just two types, specifically Bug vs. Fire, the testing accuracy is .68.

 Below are the following models I used for the PokeAPI dataset: